rmulcahy8/boxy-bot/README.md

 ### For technical users

-Open index.html directly in a modern browser (Chrome or Firefox).
+Clone the repo, then open `index.html` in a modern browser (Chrome/Firefox).
 No build step required.

-Open `http://localhost:5500` in your browser.

 ### For non-technical users